1979 NHL expansion draft: Expansion draft rules

 Reclaiming of players: The 17 existing NHL teams were allowed to reclaim any rights to former WHA players they held.
 The four incoming franchises, however, were allowed to protect up to two goaltenders and two skaters, voiding their NHL rights.
 These players were considered "priority selections" in the expansion draft.
 Numerous deals were cut by the incoming teams to retain some of their players.
 For instance, Quebec retained star forward Real Cloutier by trading a first-round draft choice to the Chicago Black Hawks, which held Cloutier's rights; that pick was used to select perennial superstar Denis Savard.

-Wayne Gretzky was a special case - although no team held his NHL rights, under existing rules he would have been removed from the Oilers and placed into the NHL Entry Draft.
+Wayne Gretzky was a special case - although no team held his NHL rights, under existing rules he would have been removed from the Oilers and placed into the NHL entry draft.
 However, Gretzky had been signed by Oilers owner Peter Pocklington to a personal services contract instead of a standard player contract.
 Confronted with the probability of being drafted first overall by the last place Colorado Rockies, Gretzky refused to void his contract with Pocklington.
-After deliberation, the Oilers were allowed to keep Gretzky as one of their priority selections, and agreed to choose last in each round of the 1979 NHL Entry Draft as further compensation.
+After deliberation, the Oilers were allowed to keep Gretzky as one of their priority selections, and agreed to choose last in each round of the 1979 NHL entry draft as further compensation.

 Gordie Howe was a second special case - as a gentlemen's agreement between the Hartford Whalers and the Detroit Red Wings, which held his NHL rights, the Red Wings declined to reclaim the 51-year-old Howe.

+Dave Keon was a third special case - Toronto Maple Leafs owner Harold Ballard wanted to reclaim Keon as Ballard held the rights to Keon's contract after Keon left for the Hartford Whalers.
+NHL President John Ziegler was able to convince Ballard to let Keon stay with the Whalers, teaming up with the aforementioned Gordie Howe.

 Expansion draft: Each of the 17 existing NHL teams were allowed to protect 15 skaters and two veteran goalies.

 Compensation: The 17 existing NHL teams received $125,000 for each player drafted, these payments being funded by the $6 million in franchise fees each of the former WHA teams paid to join the NHL.